Logarithmic Sobolev inequalities for generalised Cauchy measures: General case

-Let us remark that a similar phenomenon can also be observed for the generator $\omega\Delta -2(\beta-1)x$, associated to Poincaré and Beckner inequalities.
-This generator does not satisfy any $CD(\rho,\infty)$ criterion for positive $\rho$ in any dimension, but it satisfies $CD(\rho,N)$ criterion for some $N<0$, except in dimension $2$.
-We deal with the pitfall of dimension $2$ in Section \ref{Sec:2d}, using a specific argument.
-For the rest of this section, we may assume that $n\geq3$.
-We obtain a first constraint on $\sigma$ with the control of $A$.
+Let us remark that a similar phenomenon can also be observed for the generator $\omega\Delta -2(\beta-1)x$, associated with the Poincaré and Beckner inequalities.
+This generator does not satisfy any $CD(\rho,\infty)$ criterion for positive $\rho$ in any dimension, but it does satisfy a $CD(\rho,N)$ criterion for some $N<0$, except in dimension $2$.
+We deal with the pitfall of dimension $2$ in Section \ref{Sec:2d}, using a special argument.
+For the rest of this section, we assume that $n\geq3$.
+We obtain a first constraint on $\sigma$ with the control of $A_\sigma$.